cybercongress/cybercongress/blog/drafts/sprint-25-report/sprint-25-report.md

 ### Сonclusion

 42 .
 This number has haunted us.
 I'm not kidding.
-At our conference, cyberc0n came 42 participants and now at our dev chat 42 members.
-Mystic.
+42 participants came to our conference, cyberc0n, and now in our dev chat there are 42 members.
+Mystic...

-It was a new year block!
+It was a new year sprint!
 However, we have done quite a lot in this sprint and are proud of that!

 Which exactly we are proud of?
 [First public testnet](https://github.com/cybercongress/cyberd/releases/tag/0.1.0).
 What is meant for you?
 You can do your best for the future Internet with testing our chain as validator.
 Follow full explanation [here](https://github.com/cybercongress/cyberd/blob/master/docs/run_validator.md) and join our [dev Chat](https://t.me/fuckgoogle) finally!